Earned Income Tax Credit (EITC)

 The EITC is a benefit for working people with low to moderate income.
 In order to qualify for the EITC, households must meet certain requirements and file a tax return, even if taxes are not owed or households are not required to file.
 The EITC reduces the amount of tax households owe and may allow for a refund.

 Earned Income Tax Credit Information Act Communication

-Below is the specific language that LEA must include when notifying households about the EITC.
+Below is the specific language that LEAs must include when notifying households about the EITC.
 This language is in RTC Section 19854:

-If you have questions regarding this subject, please contact the IRS by phone at 800-829-3676 or through its Web site at www.irs.gov.
-You can also contact the Franchise Tax Board by phone at 800-852-5711 or through its Web site at www.ftb.ca.gov.
+If you have questions regarding this subject, please contact the IRS by phone at 800-829-3676 or through the IRS website.
+You can also contact the Franchise Tax Board by phone at 800-852-5711 or through the FTB website.